voxeljunk/TouchDesigner/Utilities/MIME/README.md

 5. use the MIDI CC and Note Parameter Select fields to choose which parameters to map your MIDI controller to.

 that's it! now you're ready to go!

+### Advanced Usage - Control Smoothing and Daisy Chaining
+the above method maps directly to parent parameters. if those parameters are already mapped as you like then that's all you need to do. however, MIME features three outputs past the mapping script which enable daisy-chaining and global smoothing. these outputs are as follows:
+- **params** - all parameters with smoothing (lag) applied. the lag amount is controlled by the Control Smoothing parameter. great for mapping numeric parameters.
+- **params_nosmoothing** - all parameters without lag applied. best used to map to menus and other controls which don't really benefit from smoothing.
+- **daisy_chain_out** - same as **params_nosmoothing** but tapped before **daisy_chain_input**.

+to make the most of these features, connect null CHOPs to MIME's **params** and **params_nosmoothing** outputs and use these when making any expression mappings inside your COMP. connect an in CHOP to the **daisy_chain_in** and an out CHOP to the **daisy_chain_out** for quick connection of multiple identical devices in series. please note that the parameter controls in daisy-chained devices will not track signals from their daisy chain inputs. only MIME's outputs reflect these changes.

 ---
 ### Version History